simatic-ax/standardizer-tutorial-lib/doc/parametrized-tests.md

 - you know what parametrized tests are
 - you know how you can add further test cases to parametrized tests
 - you've seen how parametrized tests are look like
+- you can add further test cases to parametrized tests
 - you're able to handle a failed test
-- you've heard something about explicit type conversion
+- you've can use explicit type conversion

 ### What are parametrized tests?